jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

 Analyzed soda bottling production line data to identify causes of downtime such as machine faults, operator errors, and product changeovers.
 Suggested ways to reduce delays and improve production speed.

 ## Key Objectives
-- **Downtime Analysis**: Identify and evaluate factors contributing to production halts.
+- Identify and evaluate factors contributing to production halts.
-- **Productivity Assessment**: Analyze batch-level productivity metrics.
+- Analyze batch-level productivity metrics.
-- **Operator Performance**: Assess the impact of operator efficiency on production.
+- Assess the impact of operator efficiency on production.
-- **Process Optimization**: Uncover opportunities to streamline workflows and reduce downtime.
+- Uncover opportunities to streamline workflows and reduce downtime.

 ## Key Insights & Recommendations